 How to Fight Your Marijuana DUI Charges

-Our attorneys are former prosecutors who now defend people charged with drug and alcohol-related DUI.
-We understand the many possible defenses in these cases, and how to challenge the state's assertions.
-As in regular DUI cases, there are a number of defense strategies that could result in a dismissal of the charge or reduction to a non-DUI driving offense.
+Our attorneys are former prosecutors who now defend people charged with drug and alcohol-related DUIs.
+We understand the many possible defenses in these cases and how to challenge the state’s assertions.
+As in regular DUI cases, several defense strategies could result in a dismissal of the charge or reduction to a non-DUI driving offense.

 There are several possible defenses against marijuana DUI charges, which may include: